Know about "Shared with me" in Google Drive

 In addition, MultCloud supports various core functions, such as Cloud Transfer, Cloud Sync, Cloud Backup, and Remote Upload.
 With the help of these functions, file movement between cloud storage accounts will become very simple, just a few steps.
 Then, how to add "Shared with me" to "My Drive" with MultCloud?

 Step 1: Go to the MultCloud homepage and register an account with an email address.
-You can also directly click "Try without signing up" to register a temporary account to experience the functions provided by MultCloud first.
+You can also directly click "Guest Access" on the home page to register a temporary account to experience the functions provided by MultCloud first.

 Step 2: Click "Add Cloud", select "Shared with me", and then grant MultCloud access to the Google Drive account.
 Finally add Google Drive in the same way.